 Did this: Child health advocate.
 Founder, African clinic for special needs children.
 Member of Malawi government.
 Premier’s Award nominee.

-Be here: Proud faculty member, Interior Decorating and Kitchen and Bath Design programs
+Be here: Faculty member, Interior Decorating and Kitchen and Bath Design programs

 Learn this: Decorator.
 Textile specialist.
 TV personality.
 Author and editor.
 Brand ambassador.
 Industry and student champion.
 Hostess extraordinaire.

-Be here: Proud student, Georgian’s Aboriginal Community and Social Development student program
+Be here: Student, Indigenous Community and Social Development program

 Do this: Métis.
 Mature student.
 Georgian PowWow associate facilitator.
 Louis Riel Day organizer.
 Niwijiagan (peer mentor).
 Cultural ambassador.
 Infinite Reach facilitator.

-Been there: Proud alumnus, Georgian’s Mechanical Technician – Precision Skills (co-op) program
+Been there: Alumnus, Mechanical Technician – Precision Skills (co-op) program

 Did this: Trades competitor.
 Provincial CNC milling champion.
 WorldSkills São Paulo 2015 participant.
 Co-op student of the year.
 Aspiring licensed general machinist.